'Golden Parade' carries pharaohs to new home in Egyptian capital

 A procession of floats carried the mummified remains of 22 pharaohs, including Egypt's most powerful ancient queen, through Cairo Saturday evening (Apr 3), in an eye-catching parade to a new resting place.

-Under hefty security, the mummies were driven on floats 7km across the capital from the iconic Egyptian Museum to the new National Museum of Egyptian Civilisation.
+Under hefty security, the mummies were driven on floats 7km across the capital from the iconic Egyptian Museum to the new National Museum of Egyptian Civilization.

 Dubbed the Pharaohs' Golden Parade, the 18 kings and four queens travelled in order, oldest first, each aboard a separate vehicle decorated in ancient Egyptian style.